Revenue Connectors · Stripe

 The pixel writes the visitor ID to a 1p cookie (admx_vid) on first page view.
 Your server reads that cookie when building the Stripe object.
 If the user pays cross-device, the visitor ID is also recoverable from the x-admx-vid request header set by the pixel on every fetch.

-1. In Stripe, go to Developers › Webhooks, select your Admaxxer endpoint, and click Send test webhook.
+1. In Stripe, go to Developers › Webhooks, select the auto-registered Admaxxer revenue attribution endpoint, and click Send test webhook.

 2. Choose checkout.session.completed and send.